 Please note, we can only process applications for new claims from residents living in the area covered by Middlesbrough Council.
 To check that your address falls into this local authority area, please use the GOV.UK postcode checker.

-- You're on a low income (employed or looking for work)
+- you're on a low income (whether you're already employed or are looking for work)

-You can use the online benefits calculator as a guide to your potential Housing Benefit and/or Council Tax Reduction entitlement.
+You can use the online benefits calculator as a guide to the amount of Housing Benefit and/or Council Tax Reduction you might be able to claim.
+Please note, this is only an estimate.

 About your application